josegcpa/academ.ai/blog-post/blog-post.md

 # Implementing local retrieval system for academic papers

+## tl;dr

+I developed a semantic search engine that runs locally and comes packaged with a nice and simple interface.
+I used it to look for papers across bioRxiv and medRxiv.
+The code is open source and is available [here](https://github.com/josegcpa/academic-search).

 ## Context

 An issue which a lot of researchers run into are the relatively outdated search engines powering academic manuscript databases.
 I felt a bit frustrated with how the relatively poor support for semantic searchers: oftentimes, I got stuck having to think of the ideal keywords to retrieve the papers I was looking for.
 On the other hand, popular search engines have widely adopted everything related to semantic search (the comically subpar "AI summaries" will remain undiscussed here).